 The current Heritage Centre was originally a TSB bank.
 A Grade II listed building, built in 1899 for the Manchester and County Bank.

-Later, the Group opened the Old Lifeboat House which is next to the windmill on Lytham Green.
+Later, the Group opened the Old Lifeboat House, next to the windmill on Lytham Green.
 Not only does it contain exhibits, it also includes the fully restored ‘Chapman’ lifeboat from 1901.

 Have a look at the Visit Lytham website homepage for more of the latest updates.